nsnyder/nsnyder.github.com/README.md

 ```
 mkdir .util
 npx tailwind build src/styles/main.css -o .util/output.css
+# For convenience, the above has been aliased to:
+npm run autocomplete
 ```

 PHPStorm should pickup the file and autocomplete classes for you.